HL7NZ/hpi/input/pagecontent/general.md

 #### Scopes

-The following scopes are supported
+The following scopes are supported.
+For more information on available functionality please see [Business Functions](/Onboarding.html#business-functions).

 <table>
 <style>